Abbot Peter: Who is he?

 It was in Stormhaven that his career as a detective starts when DI Shah calls on his services as a ‘Special Witness’, when the local vicar is murdered – a vicar Peter knew well.
 It’s a partnership that is to blossom, despite the fact that they disagree about everything.
 Peter’s ability to see inside people comes to the fore.
 As one local said, ‘If he didn’t hold it in such distaste, he could make money doing them Tarot cards.’

-Abbot Peter has so far featured in three novels.
-A Vicar, Crucified takes him into the secrets and lies of a church community, when the vicar is found crucified in the vestry; A Psychiatrist Screams is set in a local therapy centre, the struggling Mind Gains clinic, where one of the therapists is murdered after a special Feast of Fools evening for staff and clients alike.
+Abbot Peter has so far featured in five novels.
+A Vicar, Crucified takes him into the secrets and lies of a church community, when the vicar is found crucified in the vestry.
+A Psychiatrist Screams is set in a local therapy centre, the struggling Mind Gains clinic, where one of the therapists is murdered after a special Feast of Fools evening for staff and clients alike.
 The third in the series, A Director’s Cut pulls back the curtain on amateur dramatics, when the entrepreneurial director of a local theatre is found murdered on stage.
+In A (Very) Public School Murder, the hard-drinking, hard-smoking new Headmaster, Jamie King, is found dead at the bottom of the town’s famous white cliffs.
+And in the latest novel, The Indecent Death of a Madam, the cold-blooded execution of a pillar of the establishment both shocks and confounds.

 Apart from a passion for running, silence and whisky, Peter is also a world authority on the Enneagram, a profound form of psychological understanding, which he discovered through his blood father, GI Gurdjieff.
 It features particularly in A Vicar, Crucified.